-- Log in to your Bitbucket instance, and access the Bitbucket Settings administrative section.
+Log in to your Bitbucket instance and open the Bitbucket Settings page.

-- Select OAuth in the left navigation sidebar.
-Then, click the Add consumer button.
+Select OAuth in the left navigation, then, click the Add consumer button.

-- In the displayed form, provide a name for your Hub service in Bitbucket and optional description.
+In the Add OAuth consumer form, provide a name for your Hub service in Bitbucket and optional description.

-- In the Callback URL field copy the generated URL from the Redirect URI field in Hub.
+In the Callback URL field, paste the generated URL from the Redirect URI field in Hub.

-- In the Permissions options, select Email and Read check boxes in the Account section.
+In the Permissions section, enable the Email and Read options in the Account section.

 Enable the Auth Module in Hub

-- Copy the Key value from Bitbucket Cloud and paste it into the Client ID input field in Hub.
+Copy the Key from Bitbucket Cloud and paste it into the Client ID input field in Hub.

-- Copy the client secret from the authorization service and paste it into the Client secret input field in Hub.
+Copy the Secret from Bitbucket Cloud and paste it into the Client secret input field in Hub.